elastic/ecs/rfcs/text/0000-definition-of-ecs-compliance.md

 Feel free to remove these comments as you go along.
 -->

-Events following [ECS guidelines and best practices](https://www.elastic.co/guide/en/ecs/current/ecs-guidelines.html) are described as "compliant".
-While the guidelines outlined in the ECS docs provide a general overview, this proposal aims to standardized what is and is not expected of an ECS-compliant event.
+Events described as "compliant" follow the [ECS guidelines and best practices](https://www.elastic.co/guide/en/ecs/current/ecs-guidelines.html).
+While the guidelines provide an overview, detailed guidance aids ECS producers and consumers.
+This proposal aims to standardize what is and is not expected of an ECS-compliant event.

 This document's usage of the terms _must_, _must not_, _should_, _should not_, _required_, and _may_ are in accordance with [IETF RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 ## Fields

-The following sections briefly describe the required, suggested, and optional practices for complying with ECS.
+The following sections describe the required, suggested, and optional practices.
 Later sections include more detailed examples of certain items.

 ### Minimum requirements

 An ECS-compliant event MUST:

-* populate the `@timestamp` field with the date/time when the event originated.
+* populate the `@timestamp` field with the date/time the event originated.
 * set `ecs.version` to the ECS version this event conforms.
 * index all ECS fields using the data type defined in the schema.
-A different type from the same type family (e.g., substitute `text` for `match_only_text` or `keyword` for `wildcard`) may substitute.
+A different type from the same type family (e.g., `keyword` for `wildcard`) may substitute
 * use nested fields over dotted.
-ECS events should use nested objects, like `{ "log": { "level": "debug" }}`), over dotted field names, such as `{ "log.level": "debug" }`.
+ECS events should use nested objects, `{ "log": { "level": "debug" }}`), over dotted field names, `{ "log.level": "debug" }`.

 ### Recommended guidelines